walkai-org/docs/docs/en/docs/nos/configuration.md

 - `nos.nebuly.com/status-gpu-<index>-<mig-profile>-free: <quantity>`
 - `nos.nebuly.com/status-gpu-<index>-<mig-profile>-used: <quantity>`

-The MIG Agent also watches the node's annotations and, every time there desired MIG partitioning specified by the GPU Partitioner does not match the current state, it tries to apply it by creating and deleting the MIG profiles on the target GPUs.
+The MIG Agent also watches the node's annotations and, every time the desired MIG partitioning specified by the GPU Partitioner does not match the current state, it tries to apply it by creating and deleting the MIG profiles on the target GPUs.
 The GPU Partitioner specifies the desired MIG geometry of the GPUs of a node through annotations in the following format:

 `nos.nebuly.com/spec-gpu-<index>-<mig-profile>: <quantity>`